+Tips and Tricks.
 5

 Convert Old Drawings and Parts.
 6

-Notes on Data Backup 7
+Notes on Data Backup.
+7

-Re-Using of Parts 8
+Re-Using of Parts.
+8

-Avoiding Problems During Designing 9
+Avoiding Problems During Designing.
+9

-Boolean Operations
+Boolean Operations.
+10

-Optimal Handling of Large CAD Drawings
+Optimal Handling of Large CAD Drawings.
+11

-Part Structure: Advantages and Planning
+Part Structure: Advantages and Planning.
+14

 What is the purpose of a Part structure?

-Planning of the part structure 1/
+Planning of the part structure

-Visualisation Settings 18
+Visualisation Settings.
+18

 Using Layers 20

 Assign layer.
-21

-Layer designation 21
+Layer designation.

-Show/Hide layers.
-21
+Show/Hide layers

-Presenting of 3-D Models 22
+Presenting of 3-D Models 23

-Shading and Lighting 23
+Shading and Lighting.
+24

-Render and Animate 24
+Render and Animate.
+25

-Internet Presentation
+Internet Presentation 26

-Images for Catalogues, Manuals etc.

-Images for Catalogues, Manuals etc. Create Pixel Graphic 26
+Images for Catalogues, Manuals etc. 27

-26 27

-Create Pixel Graphic 26 27 27

-Create Pixel Graphic High-resolution pixel graphic 26 27 27 28

 Create Pixel Graphic.

+•

 High-resolution pixel graphic.
 Pixel graphics in screen resolution.
-26 27 27 28 29

-Create Pixel Graphic High-resolution pixel graphic Pixel graphics in screen resolution Create Enhanced Metafile 26 27 27 28 29 30

-Create Pixel Graphic.
-High-resolution pixel graphic.
-Pixel graphics in screen resolution.
 Create Enhanced Metafile.
+30

-The HiCAD Viewer.
-26 27 28 29 30 31
+The HiCAD Viewer 31

-Create Pixel Graphic.
-High-resolution pixel graphic.
-Pixel graphics in screen resolution.
-Create Enhanced Metafile.
-The HiCAD Viewer.
 Frequently Asked Questions.
-26 27 28 29 30 31 31
+33

-Create Pixel Graphic.
-High-resolution pixel graphic.
-Pixel graphics in screen resolution.
-Create Enhanced Metafile.
-The HiCAD Viewer.
-Frequently Asked Questions.
-What are the functions of the mouse buttons?.
-26 27 28 29 30 31 31 31
+What are the functions of the mouse buttons?
+33

+How do I select a point option?
+33

+Which point options do I select if I require a reference point?
+33

+What types of re-use are available?
+34